Number : Season 26, serial 4 of 4.

 Length : 3 x 25 minute episodes.

 Plot : The Doctor returns companion Ace back to her present-day home; Perivale but strange things are happening.
 The locals seem to be disappearing, after crossing paths with a strange black cat.

 Whats good : It ended.

 Whats bad : Everything is just wrong.
 The story, the Master, the cat people, Hale and Pace.

 Review With Spoilers : Survival is the 4th episode of season 26 and was a notable episode on many fronts.

 It was also the final original series episode broadcast, before the original series was finally cancelled.
 It featured the final appearance of the Anthony Ainley Master.

 Clearly that is a huge legacy to hang on what wasn’t originally conceived as a season (and series) finale but the problem with Survival was, that it was just plain awful.
 If any post JNT episode of Who can best sum up how much the show had lost its way – then this is it.

-A pointless return by the Master, who is stuck in a strange alternate reality with the cast of the Cats – musical, whilst being turned into a feline – himself.
+A pointless return by the Ainley Master, who is stuck in a strange alternate reality with the cast of the Cats – musical, whilst being turned into a feline; himself.

 It appears the only reason for bolting the Master into this, was to provide some much needed gravitas to what in effect was a pretty weak story.
 But it makes no sense as to why the Master was stuck here, without his Tardis.
 Even 80’s popular funnymen; Hale and Pace – (popping up in a bizarre unsettling cameo back in Perivale) fail to provide anything of note.